Nick Cohen (filmmaker): Career

 Cohen trained as a stage actor with physical theatre companies, including Complicité.
 As an actor he played in Off West End roles such as the Clod Ensemble's Feast During the Plague at Battersea Arts Centre and The Boat Plays at the Gate Theatre, directed by David Farr.

 In 1996 he wrote and directed a stage adaptation Margaret Atwood's Good Bones at the Southwark Playhouse for his theatre company Strange Fish Theatre.
 In 1997 he worked as assistant director to the Royal Shakespeare Company World Tour, and in 2000 became staff director at the Royal National Theatre with Trevor Nunn.

 In 2018 Cohen collaborated with community groups, such as Four Corners Film, the Refugee Journalism Project and the Migrant Resource Centre, to produce and direct London Unplugged.
 Cohen conceived the project, and collaborated with a co-writer and a number of directors including Layke Anderson, who each directed a chapter of the anthology.
 It starred Juliet Stevenson and Bruce Payne.
 The Times awarded it 4 out of 5 stars and noted "Kew Gardens" (directed by Cohen) as especially distinctive.

 At some point after directing Voodoo Lagoon (2006), Cohen moved from London to Hollywood, Los Angeles.
 His brief experience living there inspired the creation of his 2023 one-man show Life with Oscar.

 Life with Oscar (2023) was a one-man show written and performed by Cohen, and originally directed by Nicholas Pitt.
 Advertised as "a darkly comic confessional rollercoaster ride through Hollywood based closely on real events," the show previewed at Camden People's Theatre in London before its premiere at the 2023 Edinburgh Festival Fringe, where it ran for four weeks at the Underbelly, Cowgate.
 Life with Oscar was met with positive reviews.
 Cohen's acting in particular was praised, and one reviewer called him "a comedic and theatrical genius."

 A new version of the show, directed by Cressida Brown transferred to the Arcola Theatre in 2024 for a four-week run, and then toured internationally.
-It is set to tour the United Kingdom in 2025.
+It toured the United Kingdom in 2025.